Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 Vesting Agreement and Commission Split

-The vesting agreement and commission split are pretty simple – just decide on what's fair and include it.
-You can reference earlier in this article to get some ideas of what other people do.
+The vesting agreement and commission split are pretty simple – decide on what's fair and include it.

 Non-Compete

-You can train a person and teach an agent a lot, but if you don't have a non-compete, they can go in business in an office next door and be your competition.
+You can train a person and teach an agent a lot, but if you don't have a non-compete, they can start a business in an office next door and be your competition.

 Add a Non-Compete to Your LOA Agreement (1)